abkunal/custom-vpc-cdk/README.md

-# Welcome to your CDK Python project!
+# Creating Custom VPC with AWS CDK!

-This is a blank project for Python development with CDK.
+This is a CDK project in Python to create a custom VPC

 The `cdk.json` file tells the CDK Toolkit how to execute your app.